Horace Cooper Wrinch: Hazelton Hospital

 Dr. Wrinch on his rounds in Hazelton.

 In 1902 Wrinch and his wife moved to Hazelton and started building a twenty-two-bed hospital on a site acquired by the Methodist Church, doing much of the building himself.
 The Gitxsan people in Hazelton donated thirty acres for the hospital grounds.
 While the hospital was being built, Wrinch and his wife took patients into their own home for surgery and convalescence.
 Opened in 1904, the Hazelton Hospital was the first hospital in the Northern Interior, an area stretching from the coast to Edmonton and from Atlin to the Cariboo.
-After Wrinch’s death in 1939, it was renamed Wrinch Memorial Hospital.
+After Wrinch's death in 1939, it was renamed Wrinch Memorial Hospital.
 In 1905, Wrinch opened a training school for nurses at the hospital in 1905, which operated until the early 1930s, when the Depression led to its closure.

 With the Skeena River closed by ice, Wrinch established and run a hospital farm, which supplied food for the patients, staff and the hospital community.
 The coming of the Grand Trunk Pacific Railway in New Hazelton in 1913 ended the steamboat era on the Skeena River and made travel and obtaining supplies easier.
 Wrinch also acquired a drugstore in Hazelton—the Up-To-Date Drugstore—and established a second one in New Hazelton.

 Community leader

-He was a witness to all the important events that occurred in Hazelton between 1900-1936.
+He was a witness to all the important events that occurred in Hazelton between 1900 and 1936.
 In 1906, for example, he was the first non-Indigenous person on the scene after the first murder, actually on his own land, in the Simon Gunanoot affair.
 In 1910, Wrinch was ordained a Methodist minister.
 He was also a magistrate for Hazelton.
 He was also an entrepreneur in mining projects, being one of the original owners of the Owen Lake Mine.
 He was well acquainted with Cataline, the famous pack train operator.
 For many years he was a leader in Hazelton and surrounding communities and was widely liked and respected for his leadership role with the Red Cross during the First World War.
 He was the medical officer for the district and the only doctor from Terrace to Smithers during the 1918 Spanish flu epidemic.